10 Relationship Deal Breakers In Christian Relationships: Red Flags in Christian Dating

 Ask yourself if he is actively pursuing a relationship with the Lord.
 Is he obedient to the Lord when He asks him to do something?
 Or does he believe that his own way is right and there is no need to listen to God?

-That man (if you marry him) is supposed to be the leader of your home.
+In Christian relationships, that man (if you marry him) is supposed to be the leader of your home.
 How will this man lead you, if he refuses to submit to Christ?

 Whether he will lead you and your family under Christ or not is up to him.
 Avoid getting yourself into a situation where God is not the leader of your life and future.